cawhitworth/fuzzytracer/README.md

 a mixture of `const Immutable&` and `std::shared_ptr<const Immutable>` depending on what I'm trying to do.
 Also, the Matrix class is still mutable, which makes me a little sad).

-*2016 note: I'd have been better using move semantics here, I think.
-Copy-assign feels like a bad code smell to me now.*

 ###Monte-Carlo tracing